 Arch Linux is an independently developed, x86-64 general-purpose GNU/Linux distribution that strives to provide the latest stable versions of most software by following a rolling release model.

-Arch does not come with a graphical installer and the whole installation process is done via a terminal.
+Arch does not come with a graphical installer, and the whole installation process is done via a terminal.
 This can be intimidating for new Linux users.

-Arch Linux uses a rolling release model, meaning there are no “major releases” of completely new versions of the system.
-A regular system update is all that is needed to obtain the latest Arch software.
+Arch Linux uses a rolling release model, meaning no “major releases” of entirely new system versions.
+Instead, a regular system update is all that is needed to obtain the latest Arch software.

 Arch Linux Principles